Why do we need to put in place these regulations?

 What are the directions of the Regulation (Cap.
 599F)?

 The requirements and restrictions applicable to catering business and scheduled premises (see Annex 1 for details) will largely be maintained during the seven-day period from October 23 to 29.
 Amongst others, activities and facilities involving higher health risks such as dancing activities, steam and sauna facilities and ball pits will continue to be suspended or prohibited from opening.
 To provide more opportunities for the general public to exercise to maintain physical and mental health so that the public will be fit to continue to combat the epidemic, the latest directions will allow team sports at swimming pools with the maximum number of persons allowed at more than four persons based on the particular team sports activities.

 What are the legal consequences for contravening the aforementioned regulations?

 The persons responsible for carrying on the catering business and the managers of the above premises are reminded that contravening the aforementioned requirements would be a criminal offence.
 Offenders are subject to a maximum fine of $50,000 and imprisonment for six months.

 Which catering business can be exempted from the “no dine-in” restriction?

 Premises set out in Schedule 1 to Cap.
 599F and certain catering business designated by the Chief Secretary for Administration in accordance with Section 7A of the Regulation can be exempted from the “no dine-in” restriction.
 The list of exempted catering business is at Annex 2.
-The exempted catering business still need to observe the social distancing requirements for dining-in as set out under items 3 to 12 in Question 1 above.
+The exempted catering business still need to observe other infection control measures under the direction in relation to catering business when providing dine-in meal.
 According to section 4(1) of the Regulation, food or drink sold or supplied by a hotel or guesthouse as part of room service is excluded from the restriction.